SingaporeScalaProgrammers/scala-workshop/intro/README.md

 the result.

 Of course, as software engineers we're not happy about scalability of that solution.
-What if need to compute the sum of squares of even numbers up to 1000?
+What if we need to compute the sum of squares of even numbers up to 1000?
 Let's write a *real* program for that!

 The "Real" Program